apache/pekko/docs/src/main/paradox/stream/stream-customize.md

 smaller ones, and allows state to be maintained inside it in a safe way.

 As a first motivating example, we will build a new @apidoc[stream.*.Source] that will emit numbers from 1 until it is cancelled.
-To start, we need to define the "interface" of our operator, which is called *shape* in Akka Streams terminology (this is explained in more detail in the section @ref:[Modularity, Composition and Hierarchy](stream-composition.md)).
+To start, we need to define the "interface" of our operator, which is called *shape* in Pekko Streams terminology (this is explained in more detail in the section @ref:[Modularity, Composition and Hierarchy](stream-composition.md)).
 This is how it looks:

 Scala